 National Maple Syrup Day

-Date When Celebrated : Always December 17
+Date When Celebrated : This holiday is always on December 17

 National Maple Syrup Day provides us with the opportunity to enjoy and appreciate this delicious American treat.
 This sweet and unique flavor originated in America.
 Native American Indians were the first to harvest and boil the sap of the maple tree into a thick syrup.